German spring offensive: Georgette

 Michael had drawn British forces to defend Amiens, leaving the rail route through Hazebrouck and the approaches to the Channel ports of Calais, Boulogne and Dunkirk vulnerable.
 German success here could choke the British into defeat.

-The attack started on 9 April after a Feuerwalze.
+The attack started on 9 April after a creeping barrage.
 The main attack was made on the open and flat sector defended by the Portuguese Expeditionary Corps.
 After an entire year spent in the trenches, the Portuguese were tired and had suffered heavy losses.
 They were being replaced in the front line by fresh British divisions, an operation that was planned to be completed on 9 April, the same day as the Germans attacked the sector.
 The process of relief in place was poorly organized by the British First Army's command, and the Portuguese 1st Division had been withdrawn to the rear on 6 April, leaving the Portuguese 2nd Division to defend the entire sector alone.
 They were left with an extensive 7 mi front, without natural obstacles which might benefit the defence.

-Hit hard by the Feuerwalze bombardment and under the assault of eight German divisions, the Portuguese 2nd Division made a desperate defence, trying to hold their positions, which, however, were rapidly enveloped and overrun by the masses of German forces.
+Hit hard by the bombardment and under the assault of eight German divisions, the Portuguese 2nd Division made a desperate defence, trying to hold their positions, which, however, were rapidly enveloped and overrun by the masses of German forces.
 The 2nd Division was virtually annihilated, losing more than 7,000 men.
 The British 40th Division, on the northern flank of the Portuguese, also rapidly collapsed before the attack, opening a gap that further facilitated the envelopment of the Portuguese by the Germans.
 However, under much less pressure from the Germans and occupying good defensive positions protected by the La Bassée Canal, the British 55th Division on the southern flank of the Portuguese were able to hold much of their position throughout the battle.